NetSecQuin/Quintessence/Git-Data/Resources/BeautifulSoup (Web Scraping) CheatSheet.md

 Additionally (I may need to move this section) instead of a parent, you can go through siblings or decendants.
 ```
 sibling1 = price[0].next_sibling)

+# .decendants will give you everything below. .contents will do the same. .children may just give the layer below.
 decendant = price[0].decendant)
 ```